niconaut/Personal-Project-LoL/README.md

 ### **Finding interesting insights**

-First, let us just do some rapid-fire insights:
+First, let us do some rapid-fire insights:

 - Winning teams dealt on average ~14% more damage
 - Winning teams kill-to-death ratio was **double** the losing teams
-- Average game time was 18 minutes, with the longest game of 28 minutes and shortest at just 8 minutes
+- Average game time was 18 minutes, with the longest game of 28 minutes and shortest of just 8 minutes
-- 58% of the time, the team with the first kill of the match wins
+- 58% of the time, the team with the first kill wins the game
-- 67% of the time, the team that destroyed the first tower of the match wins.
+- 67% of the time, the team that destroyed the first tower wins the game.
 This is a better predictor of winning, due to it happening later in the game
 - Winning teams earned more gold per minute which helps them buy items and get stronger more quickly
 - Top 5 most winning characters:
     - Morgana – 21 wins